Ian Hunter (actor)

+Acting career

-On his return Hunter studied under Elsie Fogerty at the Central School of Speech and Drama, then based in the Royal Albert Hall, London.
+On his return from military service Hunter studied under Elsie Fogerty at the Central School of Speech and Drama, then based in the Royal Albert Hall, London.

-Within two years he did indeed make his stage debut.
+Within two years he made his stage debut.
 He decided to work in British silent films taking a part in Not for Sale (1924) directed by W.P.
 Kellino for Stoll Pictures.

-Hunter made his first trip to the U.S. because Basil Dean, the British actor and director, was producing Richard Brinsley Sheridan's The School for Scandal at the Knickerbocker Theater.
+Hunter made his first trip to the United States because Basil Dean, the British actor and director, was producing Richard Brinsley Sheridan's The School for Scandal at the Knickerbocker Theater.
 However, the production folded after one performance.
-It was a more concerted effort with film the next year back in Britain, again with Kellino.
-He then met the film director Alfred Hitchcock in 1927 and was featured in Hitchcock's The Ring (1927) and stayed for the director's Downhill (US: When Boys Leave Home, 1927) and Easy Virtue (1928), based on the Noël Coward play.
-By late 1928, he returned to Broadway for only a months run in the original comedy Olympia and stayed in America to work in Hollywood on Syncopation (1929) for RKO, his first sound film.
+He met the director Alfred Hitchcock in 1927 and was featured in Hitchcock's The Ring (1927) and stayed for Downhill (US: When Boys Leave Home, 1927) and Easy Virtue (1928), based on the Noël Coward play.
+By late 1928, he returned to Broadway for only a month's run in the original comedy Olympia and stayed in America to work in Hollywood on Syncopation (1929) for RKO, his first sound film.

-He returned to London for Dean's thriller Escape (1930).
+Hunter returned to London for Dean's thriller Escape (1930).
 In The Girl from 10th Avenue (1935) with Bette Davis, Hunter made his connection with Warner Bros.
 But before settling in with them through much of the 1930s, he did three pictures in succession with British director Michael Powell.
 He then appeared as the Duke in A Midsummer Night's Dream (1935) for Warner Bros.
 It marked the start of a string of nearly 30 films for the studio.
 Among the best remembered was his jovial King Richard the Lionheart in The Adventures of Robin Hood (1938).
 Hunter was also paired in seven movies with Kay Francis between 1935 and 1938.